What's a group trip?

 We can adapt this completely to your needs, with more beach and less city time as required.

 Nearby, we can add on the nearby Lost City hike, as well as a day walk to El Pueblito, a Koqui community settlement in the hills of Tayrona National Park.
+Read more about Tayrona and its beaches in our blog.

 We can also include historic Santa Marta, all of these cities being well connected with flights.